lucuma13/lifsaver/README.md

 ```

 The installer is not notarized – macOS will warn on first open: right-click the .pkg → Open, or allow it under System Settings → Privacy & Security.

-### 📖 Background

-On modern macOS, external cards mount through the Live Item File System (LIFS), the userspace layer of Apple's LiveFS framework, which handles these volumes via user-space extensions (`livefiles_exfat`, `livefiles_msdos`) instead of kernel extensions.

-When two cards carry the same label (e.g. factory default `Untitled`) macOS is supposed to disambiguate them with a numeric suffix (e.g. mount the second card at `/Volumes/Untitled 1`).
-In practice, on the LIFS path this disambiguation can fail: `diskarbitrationd` probes the volume, begins the mount, then aborts with `unable to mount … (status code 0x00000204)`.
-The card gets a device node but never finishes mounting – no error dialog, it just doesn't appear in Finder.

-`lifsaver` watches for exactly this: a card that appears but stalls before mounting.
-When it spots one, it first tries `diskutil mount` (which cooperates with LIFS sandboxing and needs no password), and then falls back to the low-level mount binaries (requires admin privileges).
-It respectfully stands down while macOS is mid consistency-check (`fsck`) on a card, so it never races a repair.

 ### 🐞 Reporting bugs